what does it all mean?

 attacks and bombings

-Hearing about attacks or bombings like the ones in London, Paris, Brussels or Orlando, can make you anxious or scared.
+Hearing about attacks or bombings like the one in Manchester, can make you anxious or scared.
 You might feel unsafe or think people will attack the UK.
 If there are a lot of things in the news about the attacks, it can feel like the threat is massive.
 But it’s important to remember that in reality, terrorist attacks are very rare.

 Keeping you safe - what's happening?